 Laws, regulations, contractual terms and conditions, or operational rules or guidance associated with the collection, use, transmission, storage or destruction of personal information or personally identifiable information

-Privacy Architecture
+Privacy Architecture (PA)

-A collection of proposed policies and practices appropriate for a given domain resulting from use of the PMRM
+An integrated set of policies, Controls, Services and Functions implemented in Mechanisms appropriate not only for a given Use Case resulting from use of the PMRM but applicable more broadly for future Use Cases

-Privacy Constraint
+Privacy by Design (PbD)

-An operational mechanism that controls the extent to which PII may flow between touch points.
+Privacy by Design is an approach to systems engineering which takes privacy into account throughout the whole engineering process.
+The concept is an example of value sensitive design, i.e., to take human values into account in a well-defined matter throughout the whole process and may have been derived from this.
+The concept originates in a joint report on “Privacy-enhancing technologies” by a joint team of the Information and Privacy Commissioner of Ontario, Canada, the Dutch Data Protection Authority and the Netherlands Organisation for Applied Scientific Research in 1995.
+(Wikipedia)

 Privacy Control

-An administrative, technical or physical safeguard employed within an organization or Privacy Domain in order to protect PII.
+An administrative, technical or physical safeguard employed within an organization or Domain in order to protect and manage PI.

-Privacy Domain
+Privacy Impact Assessment (PIA)

-A physical or logical area within the use case that is subject to the control of a Domain Owner(s)
+A Privacy Impact Assessment is a tool for identifying and assessing privacy risks throughout the development life cycle of a program or System.

 Privacy Management

 The collection of policies, processes and methods used to protect and manage PI.

-Privacy Management Analysis
+Privacy Management Analysis (PMA)

-Documentation resulting from use of the PMRM and that serves multiple Stakeholders, including privacy officers and managers, general compliance managers, and system developers
+Documentation resulting from use of the PMRM and that serves multiple Stakeholders, including privacy officers, engineers and managers, general compliance managers, and system developers

 Privacy Management Reference Model and Methodology (PMRM)

-A model and methodology for understanding and analyzing privacy policies and their management requirements in defined use cases; and for selecting the technical services which must be implemented to support privacy controls.
+A model and methodology for understanding and analyzing privacy policies and their management requirements in defined use cases; and for selecting the Services and Functions and packaging them into Mechanisms which must be implemented to support privacy controls.

+Privacy Policy

+Laws, regulations, contractual terms and conditions, or operational rules or guidance associated with the collection, use, transmission, trans-boarder flows, storage, retention or destruction of Personal Information or personally identifiable information.

+Privacy Principles

+Foundational terms which represent expectations, or high level requirements, for protecting personal information and privacy, and which are organized and defined in multiple laws and regulations, and in publications by audit and advocacy organizations, and in the work of standards organizations.

-(PMRM) Service
+Service

-A collection of related functions and mechanisms that operate for a specified purpose.
+A defined collection of related functions that operate for a specified purpose.
+For the PMRM, the eight Services and their Functions, when selected, satisfy Privacy Controls.

+Requirement

+A requirement is some quality or performance demanded of an entity in accordance with certain fixed regulations, policies, controls or specified Services, Functions, Mechanisms or Architecture.

+Security Service

+Provides the procedural and technical mechanisms necessary to ensure the confidentiality, integrity, and availability of PI; makes possible the trustworthy processing, communication, storage and disposition of PI; safeguards privacy operations.

+Stakeholder

+An individual or organization having an interest in the privacy policies, privacy controls, or operational privacy implementation of a particular Use Case.

 System

 A collection of components organized to accomplish a specific function or set of functions having a relationship to operational privacy management.